Sheffield Cathedral: Art and architecture

 The east end of the current church is the oldest.
 In the east wall of the sanctuary there are stones from the 13th-century church.
 Dating from the 15th century are the sanctuary and chancel.
 The 15th-century cruciform church also included lofts and a rood chapel but these were ordered to be removed by Elizabeth I. Their scars can be seen on the walls.

 The chancel roof likely dates to the 16th century and is a hammerbeam roof with gilded angels.
 The outstretched wings are a modern gift from the 1960s by George Bailey.

 In the 1770s, rebuilding included the addition of tracery into the windows and a resurfacing of the walls with moorstone.
 The addition of the vestry chapel of St Katherine destroyed the cruciform shape of the plan.
 The Shrewsbury Chapel was constructed in order to house the Tudor monuments of the Earls of Shrewsbury.

-The altarpiece in this chapel is considered medieval in date.
-On the south wall of the Shrewsbury Chapel is the alabaster monument to George Talbot, 6th Earl of Shrewsbury with its architectural surround, armoured effigy, and Latin inscription.
+The altarpiece in the chapel is considered medieval in date.
+On the south wall of the Shrewsbury Chapel is the alabaster monument to George Talbot, 6th Earl of Shrewsbury with its architectural surround, armoured effigy and Latin inscription.
 Several members of the family are buried in the vault.
 The monument on the left towards the sanctuary is to George Talbot, 4th Earl of Shrewsbury.
 It is made of fine marble, carved in an Italian style to depict the Earl and his two wives in positions of prayer.
 They are both fine examples of Tudor monuments.
 The east window is a monument to James Montgomery.